dotlang/language/README.md

 2. `float` is double-precision 8-byte floating point number.
 3. `char` is a single character, represented as an unsigned byte.
 4. Character literals should be enclosed in single-quote.
-5. `string` is defined as a sequence of `char` data type, represented as `[char]` type.
-The conversion from/to string literals is handled by the compiler.
-6. String literals should be enclosed in double quotes.
+5. String literals should be enclosed in double quotes.
-7. String literals enclosed in backtick can be multiline and escape character `\` will not be processed in them.
+6. String literals enclosed in backtick can be multiline and escape character `\` will not be processed in them.
-8. `bool` type is same as int and `true` is 1, `false` is 0.
+7. `bool` type is same as int and `true` is 1, `false` is 0.
-9. `nothing` is a special type which is used to denote empty/invalid/missing data.
+8. `nothing` is a special type which is used to denote empty/invalid/missing data.
 This type has only one value which is the same identifier.
+9. `byte` is 8-bits.
+10. `ptr` is a reference to an allocated region in memory.
+11. `type` is used to define generic types and functions (Refer to Generics section).

 **Examples**